Akilesh-kumar-25/Koko/README.md

 - Use laptop for better experience
 - Mobile-friendly responsive layout
 - Modern fonts, layout, and color palette
-- Branding-first design to match the business identi
+- Branding-first design to match the business identit

 ---